Leon-Kolb/Startle-Response-Analysis/Protocol.md

 In order to familiarize yourself with the analysis software, it would be best to go through both notebooks once to know what outputs to expect. <br>
 To now use your own data, you first have to set up the input folder.
 Create a new folder in the same one as the notebooks, for example named after the year of the recording, the operator, etc. Inside this folder, create new folders, one for each animal, and name them accordingly.
 Within these folders, place all CSV files that contain recordings from the respective animal.
 The animal folder and CSV file names will be used internally to label slices, but are otherwise not important for anything other than debugging .
 Lastly, in the "Peakfinder" notebook, change the variable `input_dir` of the second codeblock to the name you gave to the folder containing the animal folders. <br>
 There are two different notebooks used for analysis, the first one, "Peakfinder", taking the raw data and turning it into excel files containing the reaction time, the time until the peak, the difference between the former two and the strength of the peak, all averaged across the different experiments.
 The second notebook, "Analyzer", takes these files and runs several tests on them, examining changes across animals and experiments.
 Especially the latter can and should be edited by you to fit your specific needs. <br>
 However, one thing you may need to adjust in the Peakfinder notebook is the `startle_time` library, wherein you need to insert the experiment names and times at which the startle sound is played.
-Should there be multiple in one trial, insert them as a list.
-The variable `startle_offset` defines the size of the examined window, making the program save this many milliseconds of the recording before and after the startle.
+If there be multiple startles in one trial, insert them as a list.
+The variable `length` at the beginning of the code block defines the size of the examined window, making the program save this many milliseconds of the recording before and after the startle. <br>
 Depending on what you are examining, you might also need to adjust the code to save things like the strain and age of the animal into the output files. <!-- we could do that and just disable it by default --><br>
 Other settings you may want to adjust are `output_dir`, which defines where you want the output files to go, `verbose`, which when set to `False` mutes all output except for error messages, and `excel_output`, which when `False` makes the program output CSV files instead of excel files.
 CSV files are faster to read by other programs, however they are less readable to humans due to their lack of neat looking columns and rows.
 However, due to the low amount of data in the output files, this should not make a noticeable difference. <br>
-Further details on the code are included in the notebooks markdown sections and comments.
+Further details on the code are included in the notebooks markdown sections and comments. <br>

+The notebook for trend analysis is currently incomplete and will be updated at a later time.